Western Hemlock

 Though often seen in mixed forests of Douglas fir, western red cedar, & grand fir, it is just as commonly seen as the dominant tree or even in pure stands.
 Because it can tolerate more shade than most large trees, it can colonize the substory of a Douglas fir forest & over a period of centuries displace the firs.

 They have shallow root systems & are prone to blow-down, & can be brittle at sea level, commonly showing long vertical cracks in the trunk.
-There are many young, middle-aged, & old hemlocks at the Sinlur Stoneworks Gardens.
-Some of these, alas, will eventually have to be removed, as they could easily crush buildings if blown down.
+There are many young, middle-aged, & old hemlocks on & around a friend's property in sight of Hood Canal.
+Some of these, alas, will eventually have to be removed, as they could easily crush buildings if blown down, & they do show the vertical cracks typical of hemlocks at sea level.

 The cones are numerous & relatively small, dangling at the tips of young branches.
 The photo above shows a branch of late-winter cones with seeds recently dispersed.